-Niantic is updating Pokémon Go and other titles to support indoor gaming – TechCrunch
+Niantic is updating Pokémon GO and other titles to support indoor gaming – TechCrunch

 And in both titles, gifts were adjusted to include more helpful content throughout each day.

 In Niantic’s first game, Ingress, it has made a few changes, too.
-Ingress Portals are now tuned to encourage at-home play and it’s reduced the need to interact with multiple Portals.
+Ingress Portals are now tuned to encourage at-home play and it has reduced the need to interact with multiple Portals.
 Several other changes make it easier to play the game without having to walk around as much.

 Niantic has not yet gone so far as to fully eliminate the use of outdoor walks as a means of gameplay, however.
 Instead, it still encourages people to get outside — in areas where it’s permitted by local authorities to go for walks.